 you won’t be using a console to run any

 Instead, BL3 modding requires that a program modifies the hotfixes that are being sent from Gearbox, and so another program has to get in the way and do that.
-This is where B3HM (Borderlands 3 Hotfix Merger) comes in!
+There are now two methods to do this: OpenHotfixLoader, and B3HM (Borderlands 3 Hotfix Merger).

 B3HM (Borderlands 3 Hotfix Merger)